Da4ndo/Better-DiscordJS-V14-Bot-Template/README.md

 # Better DiscordJS V14 Bot Template

 The Discord bot project made with the npm package discord.js version 14 and it handles prefix commands, slash commands, events and components, and there is a logger and a language manager too.
-You can create many commands as you want to improve your Bot. **Project made with ❤ by Da4ndo.**
+You can create many commands as you want to improve your Bot.
+The bot can work in two ways.
+Either use a database or don't. **Project made with ❤ by Da4ndo.**

 You can click on the star (⭐️) button above this repository if you liked this project!
 Thank you all. 🙏

 Discord.js Documentation is linked [here](https://discord.js.org/#/docs/discord.js/main/general/welcome).

-> The project is specialized for one config usage on all server.
->
-> There are a few basic PrefixCommands/SlashCommands/Events/Components added.
+> **Note:** There are a few basic PrefixCommands/SlashCommands/Events/Components added.

 # How to setup: